kat-kel/gallicorpora-demo/README.md

 - **OPTION 2.** If you have Machine Learning models installed on your local machine, follow these two steps:

-    1. Copy and/or rename the models according to the following syntax:
+    1. Copy and/or rename the models in a single directory according to the following syntax:

         |language|century|job|file extension|
         |--|--|--|--|